jwelsch/TextTabulator/src/TextTabulator.Adapters.Json/README.md

 ## Public API

-The API consits of the `TextTabulator.Adapters.Json.JsonTabulatorAdapter` class. `JsonTabulatorAdapter` derives from the `IJsonTabulatorAdapter` to allow easy mocking for testing.
+The API consists of the `TextTabulator.Adapters.Json.JsonTabulatorAdapter` class. `JsonTabulatorAdapter` derives from the `IJsonTabulatorAdapter` to allow easy mocking for testing.

 ### `TextTabulator.Adapters.Json.JsonTabulatorAdapter`